rlugojr/linkurious-enterprise-manual/Administrating/Disclosure_settings.md

 By default, Linkurious Enterprise discloses all the properties of nodes and edges.

-# Changing the displayed properties
+## Edit the list of disclosed properties

 There is a list of the properties that are disclosed and a list of the properties that are undisclosed.
 Simply move the properties from one list to the other to change their status.